Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Lab Biomarker GWAS in All of Us

-To perform the GWAS, we first identify 310,465 individuals who are older than 18 years, have sex assigned at birth as male or female, have both EHR data and short-read whole-genome sequencing (WGS) available, and have at least one measurement of body mass index (BMI), weight, and height.
+\textbf{Analysis data preparation.} To perform the GWAS, we first identify 310,465 individuals from the AoU data who are older than 18 years, male or female sex assigned at birth, have both EHR data and short-read whole-genome sequencing (WGS) available, and have at least one measurement of body mass index (BMI), weight, and height.
 As discussed below, BMI, weight, and height are used to predict missing biomarkers and are therefore required to be fully observed.
-Among these individuals, we retain those of European genetic ancestry with available socioeconomic status (SES) data and at least one Systematized Nomenclature of Medicine (SNOMED)–coded diagnosis in their records, yielding 150,429 individuals.
-Trait-specific analytic cohorts are constructed from these 150k individuals.
+Among these individuals, we retain those of European genetic ancestry with available socioeconomic status (SES) data and at least one Systematized Nomenclature of Medicine (SNOMED)-coded diagnosis in their records, yielding 150,429 individuals.
+Trait-specific analytic cohorts are constructed from these individuals.
 Specifically, for each trait, we first assign a predictive biomarker to enhance the performance of the ML models: neutrophils count for WBC, glucose level for HbA1c, aspartate aminotransferase (AST) for ALT, CRP for albumin, albumin for CRP, and calcium for vitamin D. As a result, for each trait, we restrict the analytic cohort to individuals with at least one recorded measurement of the corresponding predictive biomarkers.
 The resulting sample sizes for analytic cohorts in each trait are summarized in Table~\ref{tab:gwas_summary}.
 For each outcome, we use the first recorded measurement in a patient’s medical record as the outcome value.
 We apply an inverse normal transformation to each outcome.
 Detailed information on the selected outcomes and other biomarkers used in this work is summarized in Table~\ref{tab:aou_trait_units_fields}.
 We adjust the GWAS models for age, sex, and the first five genetic principal components (PCs).